arcuri82/web_development_and_api_design/les10/readme_les10.md

 * You should verify that both `index_ajax.form.html` and `index_ajax.form.html` do fail to steal money.
   Check in the console logs that this is due to CORS.
-  However, `index_form.html` should manage to steal money.
+  However, `index_form_post.html` should manage to steal money.
   To see the stolen money, you will need to refresh the home page (and log in again) in both `A` and `B`.
+  On the other hand, `index_form_get.html` can display sensitive information, but such info cannot be read by JS (and so attacker cannot access it).